-Sending ORS your plan-to-plan transfer certification form only alerts us of your intent.
+Sending the Michigan Office of Retirement Services (ORS) your plan-to-plan transfer certification form only alerts us of your intent.
 It is your responsibility to see that the funds are sent by your plan administrator.

 How to request a plan-to-plan transfer.